PUT /cards

 end_date | string | Required.
 The end date in ISO format yyyy-MM-dd'T'HH:mm:ss.SSSXXX |

 progress | number | Required.
-The progress value, ranging from 0 to 100. |
+The progress percentage, ranging from 0 to 100. |

 attached | object | Required.
-An array containing data about attached file(s).
-See the object example here cards |
+An array containing information about attached files.
+Refer to the example in cards |

 color | string | Required.
-The color of the card's top line in HEX format. |
+The HEX color code for the card's top border. |

 priority | number | Required.
-The priority ID of the card. |
+The ID representing the card's priority. |

 users | object | Required.
-An array of assigned user IDs.
-See the object example here cardShape |
+An array with IDs of users assigned to the card.
+See example in cardShape |

 Example: